 Basically, she was a young actress in Hollywood during the aughts.

 But no matter what she was or wasn't doing, that didn't make it any less tragic when her life ended on Dec.
 20, 2009.

 "There have been so many rumors in the past couple years!"
 Murphy, who would've turned 46 on Nov.
 10, told Cosmopolitan in 2004.
 "I'd rather not perpetuate something that isn't true.

 "But no, I've never had an eating disorder.
 And I don't do drugs.
 I have a glass of champagne now and then.
 I'm generally the person dancing at a party who everybody always thinks is the intoxicated one, but I'm really not."

 At the time she was newly single and living in L.A. with her mom, Sharon Murphy, who raised Brittany on her own after her divorce and whom the actress called "the greatest in the whole wide world" and a "pillar of strength."

-Their house used to belong to Britney Spearsuntil Murphy bought it in 2003 for a reported $3.85 million.
+Their house had previously belonged to Britney Spears until Murphy bought it in 2003 for a reported $3.85 million.

-After Murphy and Kutcher, her co-star in the 2003 comedy Just Married, broke up that April, she was briefly engaged to talent manager Jeff Kwatinetz, and then to Joe Macaluso, a production assistant on her 2004 movie Little Black Book.
+After Murphy and Kutcher, her co-star in the 2003 comedy Just Married, broke up, she was briefly engaged to talent manager Jeff Kwatinetz, and then to Joe Macaluso, a production assistant on her 2004 movie Little Black Book.